-Investigative powers of the agency
+Investigative powers of the authority

-40 What investigative powers does the agency have when enforcing the prohibition of vertical restraints?
+44 What investigative powers does the authority responsible for antitrust enforcement have when enforcing the prohibition of vertical restraints?

-The OFT's investigation and enforcement powers are set out in sections 25 to 44 of the CA. In outline, where the OFT has reasonable grounds for suspecting an infringement of either the chapter I prohibition or article 81, it may by written notice require any person to provide specific documents or information of more general relevance to the investigation.
-The OFT may also conduct surprise on-site investigations, requiring the production of any relevant documents and oral explanations of such documents.
-In relation to vertical agreements not involving allegations of resale price-fixing, the OFT is more likely to investigate a case by means of written notice.
-In exercising these powers, the OFT must recognise legal professional privilege and the privilege against self-incrimination under the European Convention on Human Rights.
+The OFT's investigation and enforcement powers are set out in sections 25 to 44 of the CA. In outline, where the OFT has reasonable grounds for suspecting an infringement of either the chapter I prohibition or article 101, it may by written notice require any person to provide specific documents or information of more general relevance to the investigation.
+The OFT may also conduct surprise onsite investigations, requiring the production of any relevant documents and oral explanations of such documents.
+In addition, the OFT can, in certain circumstances, apply to the court for a warrant to enter domestic premises (eg, where there are reasonable grounds for suspecting that documents which have been required as part of an investigation are kept).
+In relation to vertical agreements not involving allegations of resale price fixing, the OFT is more likely to investigate a case by means of written notice.
+In exercising these powers, the OFT must recognise legal professional privilege and the privilege against selfincrimination under the European Convention on Human Rights.
+In previous cases, the OFT has obtained information from entities domiciled outside the UK (eg, Lladró Comercial SA).